syncfusion-content/fileformat-docs/File-Formats/PDF/Converting-HTML-to-PDF.md

 ## Layout Result

-Getting height of the HTML content in PDF document is possible using PdfLayoutResult.
-Using that result, it is possible to add contents after converting HTML to PDF with continuation.
-Please refer below code snippet,
+Getting height of the HTML content in PDF document is possible by using the PdfLayoutResult.
+Using this result, you can add contents after converting HTML to PDF.
+Refer to the following code snippet.

 {% tabs %}